FyliaCare/MicroAI/README.md

-# MicroAI Platform# MicroAI Platform
+# MicroAI Systems Platform

-A comprehensive full-stack web platform for MicroAI, featuring a professional company website and a complete business management system.A comprehensive full-stack web platform for MicroAI, featuring a professional company website and a complete business management system.
+A comprehensive full-stack web platform for MicroAI Systems, featuring a professional company website and a complete business management system.